Node SDK Configuration

 onAuthError

-Fires when the API returns an authentication failure (401 or UNAUTHENTICATED GraphQL extension code).
+Fires when the API returns an authentication failure (UNAUTHORIZED GraphQL extension code).
+Receives no argument.

 // Re-initialize the client with the new secret after rotation.